jcheatham/yt-giffer/README.md

 In no particular order.

  * Use a Worker.
- * Configurable loop count, scaling factor, per-frame durations.
+ * Configurable loop count, per-frame durations.
  * imgur upload.

 ## Contributions